Want to get a beautiful home makeover of your own?Let’s talk

 Tip: Make the room appear bigger by placing the curtain rods as close to the ceiling and using long door curtains that reach the floor (even for short windows).

-If you are thinking of implementing any of these breakfast nook ideas in your kitchen, a well-trusted team of interior design experts should be consulted for a good quality result.
+If you are thinking of implementing any of these breakfast nook ideas in your kitchen, a well-trusted team of interior design experts should be consulted for a good quality of Interior Design ideas & result.
 To make this process easy, Asian Paints has created an offering – Beautiful Homes Service – that helps you design the home of your dreams with ease.
 Simply begin by booking a consultation here.